 “So we will be able to program her, right?”
 April asked hesitantly.

-“Absolutely,” Richard relied.
+“Absolutely,” Richard replied.
 “She also has a tendency for self-

 “A few, what of them?”